eaglesky/CodingPractices/AlgorithmsReview.md

   - [Leetcode] Integer To Roman(Algorithm*)
   - [Leetcode] Roman To Integer(Algorithm*)
   - [Leetcode] Integer to English Words(Algorithm* and Implementation)
-  - [Leetcode] Basic Calculator II(Best Algorithm* and Implementation).
+  - [Leetcode] Basic Calculator II(Best Algorithm** and Implementation).
 Remember the best algorithm, which can be applied to many other problems.
-Also remember the way how to get integersformed by a substring without using Integer.parseInt(string).
+Also remember the way how to get integers formed by a substring without using Integer.parseInt(string).
+In interview, give the stack solution first and then improve it to get the best solution!
   - [Leetcode] Valid Number(Algorithm* and Implementation*).
 The decription is vague, so refer to the comments in my Java solution for detailed requirements.
 * Palindrome related:
   - [Leetcode] Palindrome Permutation(Best Algorithm**)